 Clicky

-Jet ski warranties can be confusing and often bring along many questions like…
+Warranties for jet skis can be confusing and often bring along many questions like…

 • During manufacturer promotions, should you get the extra warranty or the money off?

-• Should you get the extended warranty?
+• Should you get the extended option?

-• What does your warranty cover?
+• What does it cover?

-• Do mods void your warranty?
+• Do mods void them?

 All these questions and more will be answered.